Cruising to Georgetown, Grand Cayman

-So it should come as no surprise that shopping in Georgetown, Grand Cayman, is divine; spilling over with jewelry, antiques, and fine art.
+It should come as no surprise that shopping in Georgetown, Grand Cayman, is divine; spilling over with jewelry, antiques, and fine art.
 It is often referred to as the “jewelry capital of the Caribbean”.
-Think ritzy!
-Even the cruise pier will entice you with its shopping quality and deep-pocket deals.
+It Even the cruise pier entices guests with the quality of shopping quality and deep-pocket deals.

-Special things to shop for in the Cayman’s are black corals, diamonds, and luxury watches.
-Often the jewelry stores will have a discount on specialized brands such as David Yurman and John Hardy.
-Also, there are deep discounts available for a great variety of perfumes.
-Guy Harvey has a shop near the pier and at times, he is at the store where you can meet him.
-A great souvenir is the Cayman’s moist and tasty rum cake; my favorite being the original golden cake flavor.
+Special things to shop for in the Cayman Islands are black corals, diamonds, and luxury watches.
+Often the jewelry stores will have a discount on specialized brands, such as David Yurman and John Hardy.
+Perfumes are notably discounted as well.
+Guy Harvey, a marine wildlife artist, and conservationist has a shop near the pier and at times, he is in his store.
+We got lucky and were able to meet him on one visit to Grand Cayman.

 Have you ever wanted to go to hell?
-Probably not, but just for the fun of it, how about a visit to the town with its namesake.
+Probably not, but just for the fun of it, how about a visit to the town of its namesake.
 Hell, a cheesy little town in Grand Cayman is where sending quintessential postcards and pictures of being in “Hell” are all the rage.
 Jagged limestone formations resembling flames jut up from the ground.
 Hell is located a short drive from Georgetown.
 This is a must for the first time visitor.

-Swim with a dolphin is another great crowd pleaser and though I have not done it, we were able to visit the facility and see it action.
+“Swim with a dolphin” is another great crowd pleaser and though I have not done it, we were able to visit the facility and see it action.
 This is an expensive activity and from what I saw, it seems you get to swim back and forth, maybe twice, holding on to the dolphin, and pet them.
 Everyone seems to love it though, so maybe sometime I will add to my list.
-The vibrant flowers on Grand Cayman are succulent and must be photographed.
+The vibrant flowers and succulents on Grand Cayman Islands must be photographed.